The Blog

 The question we most often get at Old City Swim School is:

-The exact moment your child can demonstrate the necessary skills to advance levels, they will be pulled from their current level and advanced mid-lesson.
-There are no minimum time requirements in any Level.
+In our children’s program, the exact moment your child can demonstrate the necessary skills to advance a level, they will be pulled from their current level and advanced in real time, sometimes in the middle of the lesson!
+There are no minimum time requirements in any level.
 There are no age requirements for any level.
-Advancement is 100% solely based on your child’s ability to demonstrate very specific swimming skills.
+Advancement is 100% solely based on performing specific swimming abilities with minimal help outside of prompts and safety reminders.
+For adults, we work on two or three levels at once, and while we don’t celebrate in quite the same way for passing a level (unless you really want that sticker for your sticker chart!), we will cheer you on at every milestone along the way.

-That said, children advance through the Levels at wildly different rates.
-We don’t advance children based on anything other than demonstrated skills, so as you can imagine, there are a lot of factors that go into how quickly your child will advance through the levels.
-To break this down and provide you with some level of expectation, we recently reviewed the data for more than one-thousand promotions and found some interesting points to consider while assessing if your child has been in any given level for too long.
+We’ve seen advancement through the levels at wildly different rates.
+To break this down and provide you with some level of expectation, we recently reviewed the data for more than one-thousand promotions and found some interesting points.

-Generally, there are a lot of items which affect the time your child spends in each level: child’s age, previous swim experience, time spent in the water outside of swim lessons, natural ability, enjoyment/interest in lessons, level of cautiousness, environmental sensitivity/adjustment to program, and the list goes on…
+Generally, there are a lot of items which affect the time anyone spends learning in each level: age, previous swim experience, time spent in the water outside of swim lessons, natural ability, enjoyment/interest in lessons, level of cautiousness, environmental sensitivity, and social-emotional learning style.

 Levels 1-4 are our basic ‘freestyle and survival’ levels.
-In these levels, children will learn floating, kicking, basic in-water breathing, and how to swim 5 meters without stopping.
+In these levels, swimmers will learn floating, kicking, basic in-water breathing, and how to swim 5 meters without stopping.

-The most important metric to how quickly someone graduates a level between 1 and 4 is how much water exposure your child has gotten throughout their life, followed very closely by age.
+The most important metric to how quickly someone graduates a level between 1 and 4 is how much water exposure you have gotten throughout life and how consistently you currently practice; followed very closely by age.

 Age is also significantly important.
-Older kids tend to be less afraid of the water and therefore are more willing to challenge themselves during the lesson.
-Older kids tend to be able to listen and follow directions better, and older kids tend to have more exposure to the water.
+Older kids tend to be less afraid of the size and depth of the pool and therefore are more willing to explore the water more during the lesson.
+Older kids tend to be able to listen wait, and follow directions of a teacher in a small group better.
+Older kids and adults tend to have more confidence in expressing their wants and needs during a session.
+On the other hand, some older children and adults have convinced themselves so strongly that they “just can’t do that”; so breaking down that mental block requires coaching not only from a physical, but psychological approach.

-Levels 5-10 are where we start working on more advanced skills, such as: breathing to the side, the other strokes outside freestyle, treading water, diving, swim turns, etc…
+Levels 5-10 and Intermediate/Advanced Adults is where we start working on more advanced skills, such as: breathing to the side, the other strokes outside freestyle, treading water, diving, swim turns, etc…

-These advanced skills take children of all ages much more time to acquire than the previous levels.
-The skills we teach are significantly more refined and we start to look more at style and technique than in previous levels.
+These advanced skills take people of all ages much more time to acquire than the previous levels.
+The skills we teach are significantly more refined and we start to look more at technique and aim for swimming for endurance and teaching specialized athletic abilities.

-These advanced levels are where we transform your kid from someone who’s fairly safe in the water into a child that can confidently dive into any water situation with your full confidence of their safety.
-Your child will also have the foundational skills to walk onto any competitive swim team if their passion for swimming grows into a desire for competition.
+These advanced levels are where we transform someone who’s fairly safe in the water into someone that can confidently dive into any water situation with full confidence and safety.
+You will also have the foundational skills to walk onto any competitive swim team or compete in a race if your passion for swimming grows into a desire for competition.

-We want your child to enjoy lessons, have fun and with that in place, the skill development will come!
+We want you or your child to enjoy lessons, have fun and with that in place, the skill development will come!

 By Sean Emery Learn-to-Swim Share: